-and other broad story conventions that can manifest in a range of variations, the article will necessarily include a quick list describing all these variations at a glance.
-An unfortunate side effect is that eventually, editors will start referencing the list exclusively by whatever letter or number designation corresponds to a desired item.
-The end result is that when you browse trope lists on work pages, you'll occasionally run into citations like:
+When dealing with Super Tropes and other broad story conventions that can manifest in a range of variations, the article will necessarily include a quick list (or index) describing these variations at a glance.
+A common, but unfortunate, side effect is that editors may start referencing the list solely by its letter or number designations, which naturally leads to citations like this:

 Show contains examples of these tropes

 And what, to the uninitiated viewer, is a "type 3" supposed to indicate?

 This is a bad citation, and should be avoided for a few reasons:

 - It doesn't actually explain the example.
 I.e. the 'who' or the 'what', the 'where' or 'when', the 'why' or 'how' of the example.
 A mere letter or number doesn't explain any of that; all it does is reference some item in a list, relying on said list to fill in the missing gaps for it.